lalman-dev/lalman-dev/README.md

 ---

 ## 🌟 About Me
-- 🎯 Self‑taught developer from India, started my coding journey in late 2024.
+- 🎯 Self‑taught developer from India, started my coding journey in early 2025.
 - 💻 Passionate about building **intuitive UIs** and solving problems through code.
 - 📚 Continuously learning new technologies and refining my portfolio.
 - 🌱 Aspiring to join a team where I can grow, collaborate, and craft meaningful digital experiences.